-The following procedure shall apply to all students facing suspension of more than ten (10) school days or expulsion:
+The following procedure shall apply to all students facing suspension of more than ten (10) school days:

-9.1 The Principal shall first follow the due process procedures set forth in Section 8 above.
-If, after following the due process procedures in Section 8, the Principal believes that a student should be suspended for more than ten (10) school days or expelled, the Principal may make the initial decision and shall meet with the student's parent-~~or guardian~~ to discuss the charges against the student and the proposed discipline within five (5) school days after the suspension or expulsion began.
-If requested in writing, the Principal shall also notify the non-custodial parent of the suspension or expulsion as outlined in Section 8.2 of this policy.
-A suspension may not extend beyond ten (10) school days unless the student and the student's parent have been given a reasonable opportunity to meet with the Principal and respond to the allegations and proposed disciplinary action.
+9.1 The Director shall first follow the due process procedures set forth in Section 8 above.
+If, after following the due process procedures in Section 8, the Director believes that a student should be suspended for more than ten (10) school days or expelled, the Director may make the initial decision and shall meet with the student's parent to discuss the charges against the student and the proposed discipline within five (5) school days after the suspension or expulsion began.
+If requested in writing, the Director shall also notify the non-custodial parent of the suspension or expulsion as outlined in Section 8.2 of this policy.
+A suspension may not extend beyond ten (10) school days unless the student and the student's parent have been given a reasonable opportunity to meet with the Director and respond to the allegations and proposed disciplinary action.

-9.2 Notice to Student and Parent/Guardian
+9.2 Notice to Student and Parent

-During the meeting required in Section 9.1, the Principal shall provide the student's parent ~~or guardian~~ with written notice that includes all of the following elements (or, if the student's parent ~~or guardian~~ refuses to meet, the Principal shall send the notice by certified mail, return receipt requested, to the student's parent ~~or legal guardian~~ within ten (10) school days after the suspension or expulsion began):
+During the meeting required in Section 9.1, the Director shall provide the student's parent with written notice that includes all of the following elements (or, if the student's parent refuses to meet, the Director shall send the notice by certified mail, return receipt requested, to the student's parent within ten (10) school days after the suspension or expulsion began):